AdobeDocs/experience-manager-cloud-service.en/help/implementing/universal-editor/calls.md

 ---
 title: Universal Editor Calls
-description: Learn about the different types of calls made by the Universal Editor to your app to help you when debugging.
+description: Learn about the different types of calls made to your app by the Universal Editor to help you when debugging.
 ---

 # Universal Editor Calls {#calls}

-Learn about the different types of calls made by the Universal Editor to your app to help you when debugging.
+Learn about the different types of calls made to your app by the Universal Editor to help you when debugging.

 ## Overview {#overview}

 The Universal Editor communicates with your instrumented app through a series of defined calls.
-This is transparent to and has no affect on the end user experience.
+This is transparent to and has no effect on the end user experience.

 For the developer, however, understanding these calls and what they do can be valuable when debugging your application when using the Universal Editor.
-If you have instrumented your app and it is not behaving as anticipated, it can be very helpful to open the **Network** tab of the developer tools in your browser and inspect the calls as you edit content in your app.
+If you have instrumented your app and it is not behaving as anticipated, it can be helpful to open the **Network** tab of the developer tools in your browser and inspect the calls as you edit content in your app.

 ![Example of a details call on the Network tab of the developer tools of the browser](assets/calls-network-tab.png)